claytoncrispim/link-folio/README.md

 6. Open the app

     Open your browser and navigate to http://localhost:5173.
 You can now register, log in, and use the application!

-🔗 Live Demo

-(Deployment section to be added in the future)